kenneth-kip/Github-api/README.md

 ## Test - coming soon

-- We'll using Webmock for testing so as not to ping external services when running tests
+- The github api is mocked using webmock and sinatra

+- Run `rspec -f doc` to run the test